Mellbourn/dotfiles/README.md

 ## post Installation

-After ssh keys have been set up, enable pushing changes by pasting the public key into github and changing the remote url.
+After SSH keys have been set up, enable pushing changes by pasting the public key into GitHub and changing the remote URL.

 ```bash
 pbcopy < ~/.ssh/id_rsa.pub